Riverscapes/pyBRAT/docs/Documentation/Documentation by Version/Outputs/WorkingWithBRATv3XOutputs.md

 title: BRAT v3X Outputs
 ---

-The majority of users of BRAT will not actually run BRAT themselves, but instead will download BRAT outputs and summary products for investigating beaver and watershed management.
-In the text and videos tutorials below, we walk you through various ways to interact with the outputs of BRAT.
-We cover the outputs BRAT produces, provide a lookup table for investigative purposes, and provide illustrative videos into helpful ways to access and interrogate the outputs.
+The majority of users of BRAT will not actually run BRAT themselves, but instead will download BRAT outputs and summary products for use in beaver-related stream conservation and restoration efforts.
+In the text and videos tutorials below, we walk through various ways to interact with the BRAT outputs.
+We cover each of the outputs that BRAT produces, provide lookup tables for investigative purposes, and provide illustrative videos to help access and interrogate the outputs.

 ## The BRAT Default Legends

 ### Capacity Layer
 The **capacity model** outputs use the following color scheme to bin the output data (note each ≤300 m reach has a specific continuous dam density output).
 Existing capacity output is found in the `OCC_EX` field and historic capacity is found in the `oCC_HPE` field.
-This is a modeled number of dams per kilometer or mile  of the particular segment within the stream network.
+These values represent modeled beaver dam capacity as dams per kilometer or mile of a particular segment within the stream network.
 The following color scheme is used to illustrate these outputs:

    ![Legend_BRAT_DamDensity_WIDE]({{ site.baseurl }}/assets/images/Capacity_BRATv3X.png){: width="300" height="300"}

 In addition, the capacity outputs and reach lengths were used to report estimated dam complex size `mCC_EX_CT` (for existing) and `mCC_HPE_CT` (for historic) fields.
-This is a modeled number of the dams on that particular segment of the stream network.
+This is a modeled maximum number of the dams on that particular segment of the stream network.
 The following color scheme is used to illustrate these outputs:

    ![Legend_BRAT_DamDensity_WIDE]({{ site.baseurl }}/assets/images/Dam_Complex_Size_BRATv3X.png){: width="300" height="300"}

 ### Management Layers
 The **management output** layers include outputs that describe the limiting factors which contribute to unsuitable or limited beaver dam opportunities (`oPBC_UD`), risk categories which are based on land use and anthropogenic proximity (`oPBC_UI`), and finally a measure of the effort exhibited to perform restoration or conservation in the segment (`oPCRC_CR`).
 For the (`oPCRC_CR`) output a sub-set of the segments classified as 'Negligible Risk' and 'Minor Risk' (`oPBC_UI`) is used to focus restoration or conservation efforts.
 Segments that are 'Considerable Risk' or 'Some Risk' (`oPCRC_UI`) are defined as 'Other' for (`oPCRC_CR`) field.
 Further documentation and discussion/development of these layers can be found [here](https://github.com/Riverscapes/pyBRAT/issues/207).
-The following color schemes were used to define the management fields:

-- **Unsuitable or Limited Beaver Dam Opportunities (`oPBRC_UD`)** identifies areas where beaver cannot build dams now, and also differentiates into anthropogenically and naturally limiting areas.
+- **Unsuitable or Limited Beaver Dam Opportunities (`oPBRC_UD`)** identifies areas where beaver cannot build dams now, and also differentiates stream segments into anthropogenically and naturally limited areas.
 The following color scheme is used to illustrate these distinctions:

   ![Legend BRAT Management Unsuitable or Limited Beaver Dam Opportunities]({{ site.baseurl }}/assets/images/BRAT_legends_10_2018_Unsuitable.png){: width="300" height="300"}